zacaryfettig/Azure-IaC-Deployment-Templates/web services & SQL deployment template/readme.md

 environment: web app development or production staging

-App Plan Tier: app plan options based on the link below https://azure.microsoft.com/en-us/pricing/details/app-service/windows/#purchase-options
+App Plan Tier: app plan options shown in the link https://azure.microsoft.com/en-us/pricing/details/app-service/windows/#purchase-options

 location: valid location for the resource group to be located in